clarkb21/kickstarter-analysis/README.md

        - This is the only month where the successful and failed campaigns are virtually even.

 - What can you conclude about the Outcomes based on Goals?
+  1. Setting a campaign goal between $25,000-$29,999 or $45,000-$49,999 results in a much higher percentage of failed campaigns.
+      - Smaller goals less than $5000 or goals near $40,000 were successul much more often than they failed.
+      - Large goals over $45,000 were rarely successful

 - What are some limitations of this dataset?